-- Manufacture and assembly of the HTS current leads and current lead assemblies. - Inspection and quality control of the HTS current lead assemblies according to this Technical Specification. - The supply, in the form of both paper and electronic data files, of all reports and records of inspections and tests carried out within the scope of this Technical Specification, according to forms and formats agreed with CERN. - Transport packaging and safe transport of the HTS current lead assemblies to CERN or other European sites to be designated.
+- Complete design, manufacturing and operation of the required assembly and testing facilities. - Production of complete manufacturing file and execution drawings. - Manufacture and assembly of the HTS current leads. - Inspection and quality control of the HTS current leads according to this Technical Specification. - The supply, in the form of both paper and electronic data files, of all reports and records of inspections and tests carried out within the scope of this Technical Specification, according to forms and formats agreed with CERN. - Transport packaging and safe transport of the HTS leads to CERN or other European sites to be designated.